 Most businesses, whether it’s restaurants, mechanics, hotels, or offices, need hot water in some capacity.
-While it may seem a pretty basic selection on the surface, there are a few key considerations you need to weigh up when looking at potential hot water units for your establishment.
-When it comes to choosing a water heater for commercial premises, one of the key decisions you’ll need to make is the size of the unit.
-Size does matter when it comes to hot water systems, as choosing well will help your business meet its hot water needs while still being efficient to run.
+While it may seem like a pretty basic selection on the surface, there are a few key considerations to weigh up when looking at potential hot water units for your establishment.
+When choosing a water heater for commercial premises, one key decision is the unit size.
+Size does matter when it comes to hot water systems, as choosing the right size will help your business meet its hot water needs while remaining efficient to run.

 Why Size Matters in Commercial Hot Water Systems

 No one likes it when the hot water runs out.
-While running out of hot water at home is annoying, at work it could annoy your staff or even provide a poor experience.
-The size of your hot water system plays a major role in balancing the needs of business while remaining cost-effective.
-If your system is too small, you run the risk of running out of hot water.
+While running out of hot water at home is annoying, at work, it could annoy your staff or even provide a poor experience.
+The size of your hot water system plays a major role in balancing business needs while remaining cost-effective.
+If your system is too small, you risk running out of hot water.
 If it’s too large, you may be needlessly spending money on both initial and overall running costs.

 Understanding Your Business’s Hot Water Usage

 Understanding how much water your business is likely to use is key to choosing the right hot water system.
 One factor to remember is that different business types have their own unique needs.
-For example, a small office with a staff bathroom and kitchen will have a much lower water usage than somewhere like a gym or school that offers multiple bathrooms and shower facilities.
+For example, a small office with a staff bathroom and kitchen will have much lower water usage than a gym or school with multiple bathrooms and shower facilities.

 Along with accounting for the number of applications and outlets your business has (and may acquire in the future), you need to try to determine peak usage times.
-This means knowing the maximum amount of demand for hot water your business will experience, so you know what your hot water system will need to handle.
-Understanding the usage patterns of your staff and customers will help you determine your hot water requirements and therefore the right size of heater for you.
+This means understanding the maximum demand for hot water your business will experience, so you know what your hot water system needs to handle.
+Understanding the usage patterns of your staff and customers will help you determine your hot water requirements and, therefore, the right-sized heater for you.

 Calculating Flow Rate and Capacity

-Flow rate: This refers to how many litres of water can flow through a hot water system in a minute.
-Flow rates are most important for choosing the right size of a tankless system, such as instantaneous models.
+Flow rate: This refers to how many litres of water can pass through a hot water system per minute.
+Flow rates are most important when choosing the right size for a tankless system, such as an instantaneous model.
 Too low a flow rate can lead to weak water pressure and the inability to meet hot water demand.

 Capacity: This refers to the volume of water a water heater system can hold at any time.
 This is especially relevant when looking at water heating systems that rely on storage tanks.
-The higher the capacity, the more people and outlets the system will be able to provide hot water for.
+The higher the capacity, the more people and outlets the system can provide hot water to.

 Recommend flow rate in an instantaneous flow system: